Ryan Holiday: Life Is Too Short to Be a Bootlicker

 Like a friend of mine who works in VC, he was saying that making a contrarian bet that turns out to be right can be a brain-destroying experience.
 That's interesting.

 I think that's partly what happens to Elon Musk.
-I think that's partly what happened to Peter Thiel.
+I think this is partly what happened to Peter Thiel.

 This happens to a lot of people.
 Like, I remember because I was writing a book about Peter Thiel.